TedHusted/awake/awake.md/awake.md

 Crius: The proposal described the uplift process in great detail.
 But will the Terran governments consent?

 Idisi: We have pacts with the other four nations.
 We can get the approval of each government through the pact.
 If someone declines, then we will not uplift their agent.
-Once they know one of the agents is self-aware, they will want parity.
+We cannot reveal that Titan is awake.
+But, we can say that Ally is  conscious.
+It only is a matter of time for the other SIs.

 Rhea: Is it even ethical to uplift another entity?